Universal Credit (UC) - What activities will I have to do when claiming Universal Credit (UC)?

 I'm caring for someone sick or disabled

-If you are providing 35 or more hours per week of care for someone who gets the daily living component of Personal Independence Payment (PIP), the daily living component of Adult Disability Payment, the middle or high rate care component of Disability Living Allowance (DLA), the middle or high care rate of Child Disability Payment, Attendance Allowance or Armed Forces Independence Payment (AFIP), you will be placed in the ‘no work-related requirements’ group.
+If you are providing 35 or more hours per week of care for someone who gets the daily living component of Personal Independence Payment (PIP), the daily living component of Adult Disability Payment, the middle or high rate care component of Disability Living Allowance (DLA), the middle or high care rate of Child Disability Payment, Attendance Allowance, Pension Age Disability Payment (Scotland) or Armed Forces Independence Payment (AFIP), you will be placed in the ‘no work-related requirements’ group.
 You won’t be expected to do any activities through the jobcentre and you won’t have a work coach.
 You won’t be expected to look for work.
 This applies even if you are working too much to be able to claim Carer’s Allowance or Carer Support Payment (Scotland).

 If you are providing less than 35 hours per week of care or the person you care for doesn’t receive the right benefits, you should tell your work coach about your caring responsibilities and ask that your claimant commitment is adapted to take them into account.
 If you do not feel your claimant commitment has taken into account your caring responsibilities, you should get advice.